What To Eat Before Anal Sex, According To A Sex Educator

 There’s an ongoing debate about what to eat and when to prepare.
 We already talked about limiting yourself to insoluble fiber goods until the day before.
 Then moving to the opposite, the closer you get to play.

 The Gay Male Journal has a superb article on anal sex diet preparedness.
-They even have a breakdown of how various foods, medications, and water intake might affect your gastrointestinal tract.
+They even show how various foods, medications, and water intake might affect your gastrointestinal tract.

-So your pre-penetration schedule might be anything from a day to a few hours before.
-As we will also talk about in a few, it is up to you to work out which makes you feel the most comfortable.
+Your pre-penetration schedule might be anything from a day to a few hours before.
+As we will discuss in a few, it is up to you to work out which makes you feel the most comfortable.

 What Not To Eat Before Anal Sex?

-But since every person on this little planet is unique, we cannot say for sure what will or will not work for you.
-Same with what can improve your overall health.
+Since every person on this little planet is unique, we cannot say what will or will not work for them, and the same goes for what can improve their overall health.

-Instead, try to view prepping as an ongoing process.
-Part of that is always willing to do some experimenting with eating fiber.
+Instead, try to view prepping as an ongoing process; part of that is always being willing to experiment with eating fiber.

 Guys and gals should sample various foods to see how they affect your bowel movements.
-Therefore, you should eat an assortment of foods containing a range of essential ingredients, then pay attention to how you feel – especially if you experience cramps, gas pains, and the like.
+Therefore, you should eat an assortment of foods containing a range of essential ingredients, then pay attention to how you feel – especially if you experience cramps, gas pains, etc.

 Equally, the amount of water or fluids you drink.
 It may take some time, but eventually, you get a good idea of what will make you as clean as possible.

-• You already heard us mention fruits or veggies with seeds.
-Plus, not chowing down on dairy or gas-producing foods.
-Processed foods, greasy meals, and high fat or protein items are also not advisable.
-Same with spicy foods and artificial sweeteners.
+• You have already heard us mention fruits or veggies with seeds and not chowing down on dairy or gas-producing foods.
+Processed foods, greasy meals, and high-fat or protein items are also not advisable—the same is true for spicy foods and artificial sweeteners.

 • Alcohol and butt play do not mix, as imbibing tends to dry its tissues.
 For a good, healthy, and comfortable time, you do not want a less-than-moist ass.

-• Other, shall we say, substances as well can play havoc with your digestive tract.
-Therefore, it’s a good reason to observe their effects.
-Particularly if you are only an occasional user, because taking a drug now and again tends to hit our bodies harder.
+• Other, shall we say, substances can also play havoc on your digestive tract.
+Therefore, it’s a good reason to observe their effects, particularly if you are only an occasional user because taking a drug now and again tends to hit our bodies harder.
 Versus, that is, ones that our systems have a chance to get used to.

 But it doesn’t mean you cannot enjoy gay anal penetration.
-Quite the opposite, as there are several effective techniques you can do to clean out your rectal area.
+Quite the opposite, as you can use several effective techniques to clean out your rectal area.

-The first to spend some time on the toilet.
+The first thing you should do is spend some time in the toilet.
 You would be surprised how squatting down puts your digestive system into expelling mode.
-Drinking warm water can also help because it triggers your bowels to expel waste.
+Warm water can also help because it triggers your bowels to expel waste.

 But do not strain yourself while trying, which can make your colon tighten.
 Instead, relax as much as you can.
 Meditation is a great technique for putting yourself in a relaxed mood.